jaerrib/jaerrib.github.io/pelican/content/pages/about.md

 I am a Full-Stack Web Developer (Python/Django) currently working as a Systems Support Specialist.
 I learned to program when I was 11 using BASIC on my Tandy Color Computer 2.
-I eventually started building web sites for bands back in the late 90s when it was far less common for musicians to have a presence on the Internet.
+I eventually started building websites for bands back in the late 90s when it was far less common for musicians to have a presence on the Internet.